 Both AddCal and CalGet allow users to create shareable calendar events that recipients can easily add to their preferred calendar applications (Google Calendar, Apple Calendar, Outlook, etc.).
 However, there are significant differences in pricing structure, limitations, and transparency that are worth noting.

-AddCal offers a completely free plan with unlimited usage for all core features.
-We believe that basic calendar sharing functionality should be accessible to everyone without arbitrary limitations.
+AddCal offers a genuinely free plan with unlimited calendar adds on every event — the metric that actually matters for getting your events in front of people.
+We believe the core sharing functionality should be accessible to everyone without surprise caps mid-campaign.

 CalGet's free plan, on the other hand, comes with several restrictions: